Skip to content

 Can I bring my dog up Sgurr an Fhidhleir?

-Is there mobile signal on Sgurr an Fhidhleir?
+What's mobile reception like on Sgurr an Fhidhleir?

 Very poor.
 Remote Coigach peninsula; no reliable signal on any network.